sdaveas/habits/README.md

 ### Backend

-The backend uses environment variables with sensible defaults.
+The backend uses SQLite by default (`habbits_dev.db` will be created automatically).
 You can create a `.env` file in the `backend/` directory to override:

-- `DATABASE_URL`: Database connection string (default: SQLite)
+- `DATABASE_URL`: Database connection string (default: SQLite, use PostgreSQL connection string for production)
 - `SECRET_KEY`: JWT secret key (default: test key - change in production)
 - `ALGORITHM`: JWT algorithm (default: `HS256`)
 - `ACCESS_TOKEN_EXPIRE_MINUTES`: Token expiration (default: `30`)

 ### Frontend

 The frontend is configured to proxy `/api` requests to `http://localhost:8000` (configured in `vite.config.ts`).
+The development server runs on HTTPS (`https://localhost:5173`) to support the Web Crypto API.

 ## Security

 - **Client-Side Encryption**: All data encrypted before transmission
 - **Zero-Knowledge**: Server never sees plaintext data or encryption keys
-- **Secure Key Derivation**: Uses PBKDF2 with 100,000 iterations
+- **Secure Key Derivation**: Uses PBKDF2 with 600,000 iterations
 - **Strong Encryption**: AES-256-GCM for data encryption
 - **No Key Storage**: Encryption keys exist only in memory during session